Separated migrant families on Trump's State of the Union: 'We do not deserve all the damage'

 "We do not deserve all the damage that happened," she said.

-Espaillat said Gonzalez's children, Deyuin, Jamelin and Lester, were taken to a shelter for migrant children in New York before an emotional reunion in July.
-The family is living in New York while their asylum case proceeds.
+Espaillat said Gonzalez's children — Deyuin, Jamelin and Lester — were taken to a shelter for migrant children in New York City before an emotional reunion in July.
+The family is living in the city while its asylum case proceeds.

 "I don’t think we will ever forget the hurt of a mother seen on TV crying or the children crying in the middle of the night for their mothers or fathers," he said.

-Sen. Jeff Merkley, D-Oregon, a leading critic of the Trump administration’s immigration policies, also invited a formerly separated Central American family as his guests.
+Sen. Jeff Merkley, D-Ore., a leading critic of the Trump administration’s immigration policies, also invited a formerly separated Central American family as his guests.

 Yakelin Garcia Contreras is celebrating her 12th birthday while in Washington for the State of the Union speech, far from the El Paso border where she was separated from her mother last May after arriving from Guatemala.

-In an interview with NBC News hours before the president’s address to Congress, Yakelin said if she could send one message to Trump on behalf of other separated children it would be, “We are equal to everyone else."
+In an interview hours before the president’s address to Congress, Yakelin said that if she could send one message to Trump on behalf of other separated children, it would be, “We are equal to everyone else."

-Merkley’s well-appointed office in the nation's capital is a dramatic change in scenery for the mother and daughter, who described being kidnapped by a Mexican cartel and held for eight hours before they were able to cross into the United States.
+Merkley’s well-appointed office in the nation's capital is a dramatic change in scenery for the mother and daughter, who described being kidnapped by a Mexican cartel and held for eight hours before they were able to cross into the U.S.

-From there, Yakelin was moved to a shelter near Brownsville, Texas, over 800 miles away from her mother who was incarcerated in Otero, Texas.
-Mother and daughter had no communication for over a month, and Yakelin said she was worried her mother would be deported like the parents of other children she was housed with.
+From there, Yakelin was moved to a shelter near Brownsville, Texas, more than 800 miles away from her mother who was incarcerated in Otero, Texas.
+Mother and daughter had no communication for more than a month, and Yakelin said she was worried her mother would be deported like the parents of the other children she was housed with.

 Despite that, Contreras says, “in my heart, there is no hate or resentment” toward Trump.